Review: DCS AV-8B N/A Harrier II by Razbam Simulations

 A good learning experience full of tricky challenges along the way.

 A quirky flight model that is forgiving yet difficult to master.

-To be able to fill the attacker role with a carrier-borne aircraft.
+To be able to fill the attacker role with a chunky aircraft.

 To take off like a helicopter and fly like a fighter.